 The Irish Youth Foundation (IYF) helps support the most at-risk young people across Ireland, focusing their energy and funds on the needs of underrepresented children and young people from disadvantaged backgrounds.
 Padraig is a patron for the IYF.

 Founded by former Irish journalist John O'Shea in response to seeing street children in Kolkata living in poverty, GOAL is a humanitarian charity working within the world's most vulnerable communities.
 Padraig is a patron for GOAL.

 Padraig Harrington Design is the Irish professional golfer's course design business.
 His goal is to design Championship golf courses that both professionals and amateurs can enjoy.
 Padraig’s latest project is at The Renaissance Club in Scotland, where he acts as Player Consultant alongside golf course architect, Tom Doak.

-Founded in 1972, the PGA European Tour operates the elite European Tour, European Senior Tour and the developmental Challenge Tour, which serve as Europe's leading men's professional golf tours.
+The PGA European Tour was founded in 1972 and operates the elite DP World Tour (formerly European Tour), Legends Tour (formerly European Senior Tour) and the Challenge Tour.
+The 3 competitions serve as the leading men's professional golf tours in Europe.

 PGA Tour Champions